 Daniel Stark’s diverse background in advertising, publishing, apparel and media at companies like GQ, Baron & Baron, Ann Taylor, Harper’s Bazaar, Deutsch and Nielsen is the driving force behind Stark Design.
 As the company’s Executive Creative Director, Daniel has created well-known campaigns, identity programs, packaging, editorial and product design for a diverse mix of consumer brands, services and companies including CVS Health, L’Oreal, Staples, Alterna and NYU.
 Stark Design’s new content division, co-led by television veteran showrunner Abbey LeVine, is committed to revealing new stories for brands and telling them through a human lens with integrity and compassion.
 Stark is also the creator of PaperMade™ — a line of books and products sold worldwide that feature flat character designs, pre-cut and pre-scored, that punch out, fold up and turn into 3D objects.
 Apart from being an accomplished author, Stark is also an inventor and irrepressible tinkerer.
 He lives in New York City.
 Reviewer Preference: Interested in seeing imagery and video of fashion, beauty, lifestyle and architecture.

-Stacy Swiderski is a Philadelphia based Creative Consultant and freelance Photo Editor with an extensive background in commercial photography, education and consulting.
+Stacy Swiderski is a Philadelphia-based creative consultant and freelance photo editor with an extensive background in commercial photography, education and consulting.
 Previously the Senior Photo Editor at Wonderful Machine, and now working with the Found team, she's consulted with hundreds of photographers since working in the industry.
 On a daily basis, she advises photographers on all aspects of their work and brand, from creative coaching and portfolio development to web site edits, print edits and print portfolio production.
-She holds an MPS in Digital Photography from The School of Visual Arts and a BFA in Photography from Parsons School of Design.
 Reviewer Preference: Open to seeing motion samples in addition to still photography.

 Christine Walsh is a Photo Editor at the New York Times Magazine.

 Allegra Wilde is a Founder of Eyeist, LLC, the online portfolio review service.
-She is a well known consultant in the Photo industry and has been a Picture/Visual Strategist, Creative Director and Consultant to artists, photographers, and other art-based businesses in the advertising, editorial assignment, and fine-art marketplaces.
+She is a well known consultant in the photo industry and has been a Picture/Visual Strategist, Creative Director and Consultant to artists, photographers, and other art-based businesses in the advertising, editorial assignment, and fine-art marketplaces.
 Allegra is a recognized photography industry authority on the agent/artist relationship, marketing for artists, agency and talent branding, picture strategy and image editing.
 Reviewer Preference: Open to seeing motion samples in addition to still photography.

 Natalie Yubas is a photo editor at CNN Digital.
 Reviewer Preference: Interested in photojournalistic work and personal projects.